LUCASDUDUIT/ECE445/Notebooks/Lucas/README.md

 - Established RFID collar to feeder communication via Arduino.
 - Developed firmware for the RFID collar module, including pairing and authentication routines.
 - Tested and verified RFID communication between the collar and the feeder prototype.
+- Developed a user interface for configuring feeding schedules and portions.

 ## WEEK 4/15 **DUE:** MOCK DEMO
 - Cutting out sheet metal segments for the enclosure.